-Mountain weather in the west of Ireland can change from bright sunshine to mist and rain in the course of a day, so be prepared, experienced and competent enough to finish your walk in poor visibility and perhaps darkness.
-This applies particularly if you are doing a long high level walk.
+Mountain weather in the West of Ireland can change from bright sunshine to mist and rain in the course of a day, so be prepared, experienced and competent enough to finish the walk in poor visibility and perhaps darkness.
+This applies particularly to those doing a long high-level walk.

-Please leave details of your intended route and expected time of return with someone and do let them know when you have returned.
-Plan your route, giving careful consideration to distance, height gain, day light hours available, nature of terrain, fitness of walkers, escape routes and weather forecast.
+Please leave details of the intended route and expected time of return with someone and do let them know a time of return.
+Plan the route giving careful consideration to distance, height gain, day light hours available, nature of terrain, fitness of walkers, escape routes and weather forecast.

-It is wise to pack for all four seasons when you venture onto the western mountains.
-Our Atlantic weathers can change frequently in the course of a day.
-Temperatures can vary by as much as 7degrees between sea level and summit.
+It is wise to pack for all four seasons when venturing onto the Western mountains.
+Atlantic weather can change frequently in the course of a day.
+Temperatures can vary by as much as 7 degrees between sea level and summit.
 It is also wise to assume that an emergency, either yours or someone else’s, may necessitate you spending a night out, so be prepared.